glynnbird/couchimport/README.md

 { "features": [ { "a":1}, {"a":2}] }
 ```

-and we need to import each feature object into CouchDB as separate documents, then this can be imported using the `type="json"` argument and specifying the JSON path using the `jsonpath` argument:
+and we need to import each feature object into CouchDB as separate documents, then this can be imported using the `type="json"` argument and specifying the JSON path using the `json-path` argument:

 ```
-  cat myfile.json | couchimport --db mydb --type json --jsonpath "features.*"
+  cat myfile.json | couchimport --database mydb --type json --json-path "features.*"
 ```

 ## Importing JSON Lines file